What is ADHD?

-There are three types of ADHD.
-Some children with ADHD show symptoms of inattention and are not hyperactive or impulsive.
+There are three presentations of ADHD.
+Some people with ADHD show symptoms of inattention and are not hyperactive or impulsive.
 Others only show symptoms of hyperactivity-impulsivity.
 Most, however, show symptoms of both inattention and hyperactivity-impulsivity.

-While the term ADHD is the technically correct term for either of the three types indicated above, in the past, the term attention deficit disorder (ADD) was used, and still is by many.
-For the past ten years ADD and ADHD have been used synonymously in publications and in public policy.
+While the term ADHD is the technically correct term for either of the three presentations indicated above, in the past, the term attention deficit disorder (ADD) was used, and still is by many.
+For more than 20 years ADD and ADHD have been used synonymously in publications and in public policy.

 Psychiatric Association.
-(2000).
-Diagnostic and statistical manual of mental disorders DSM-IV-TR (4th ed.).
+(2013).
+Diagnostic and statistical manual of mental disorders DSM-5 (5th ed.).
 Washington, DC: Author.

 Barkley, R.A.
 (2005).
 Attention-Deficit Hyperactivity Disorder: A handbook for diagnosis and treatment.
 (3rd ed.)
 New York: Guilford Press